Jbleezy/BO2-Reimagined/README.md

 #### HAMR
 * Decreased recoil
-* Upgraded: changed default attachment from None to Grip
+* Upgraded: changed attachment from None to Grip

 #### MG08/15
 * Ammo gets added to the clip at the same time that it gets added in the reload anim